It’s All Right There in

 One of Nanci’s daily tasks was opening the mail.
 Calvin’s plan to make his letter stand out worked.
 And the earnestness of his appeal caused Nanci to bring the letter to the special attention of her father, who immediately began to see the possibilities.
 As it turned out, the arrival of Calvin’s letter couldn’t have had better timing.

 The three commercial television networks of the time had been encouraging producers of their shows to include more minority characters.
-(To read more about that, see the accompanying article titled “Taking Full Measure of Strides Beyond the “Mayberry March” following this story.)
-Dick Linke and the other “Mayberry R.F.D.” producers had been looking to include African Americans, possibly a family, in the cast of the new show.
+(To read more about that, see the accompanying article titled “Taking Full Measure of Strides Beyond the ‘Mayberry March'” following this story.)
+Dick Linke and the other “Mayberry R.F.D.” producers, petitioned by the NAACP and others, had been looking to include African Americans, possibly a family, in the cast of the new show.

-In fact, the character of Ralph Barton, an African-American farmer, was already set to be a recurring character played by Charles Lampkin (whose last feature film role would be as Pops in Ron Howard’s Cocoon in 1985).
+And so it was that the character of Ralph Barton, an African-American farmer, was set to be a recurring character played by Charles Lampkin (whose last feature film role would be as Pops in Ron Howard’s Cocoon in 1985).
 Having Calvin play Ralph’s son was the simplest route for giving Calvin a part.

 Nanci then called Calvin and his parents and asked if they would take another call from Dick himself a short time later.
 On the night of Friday, August 16, Dick called the Peelers with an invitation for an all-expenses-paid, first-class trip to L.A. for Calvin and his mother in order for Calvin to audition for a part.
 The trip would be in the next two or three weeks.